mark-wiemer-org/ahkpp/docs/Development.md

 ## Testing

 -   Test all added commands
--   If the readme was modified, confirm it appears as intended
+-   If the readme was modified, confirm it appears as intended in a non-GitHub viewer (Ctrl+Shift+V in VS Code is sufficient)

+### Launch Extension troubleshooting

+In the Run and Debug viewlet, the "Launch Extension" config is best for manual testing. [\_readme.md](../demos/manualTests/_readme.md) covers how those tests work.

 ## Starting a release